Charge Schedule Optimization and Infrastructure Planning for Solar-Integrated Electric Bus Transit Systems: Preliminaries

 \section{Preliminaries}

 Transit operations are characterized by routes/lines and trips carried out on each route.
-The timetable for trips is assumed to be fixed and is repeated daily.
+We assume a representative timetable for trips that repeats daily within a given planning period, consistent with standard practice in vehicle scheduling.
+The framework can be extended to incorporate multiple timetable types, such as weekends or different seasonal timetables, either by solving separate instances or by embedding them in a multi-period model.
+While absolute costs may differ across schedules, the proposed framework remains applicable and can be used to evaluate the impacts of RES integration and temperature effects under alternative timetable structures.
+To maintain tractability, we focus on a single schedule (e.g., weekday operations) in this study.

 When the fleet contains EBs, operators must also identify charging locations and charging schedules and assign buses to trips.
-Two typical charging methods include overnight depot charging and within-day opportunity charging.
+Two typical charging methods are overnight depot charging and within-day opportunity charging.
 We assume that overnight depot charging replenishes bus batteries to the same energy level daily, keeping charging schedules periodic and simplifying managerial decisions.
-Opportunity fast charging is done during the day to meet the energy needs of buses and to ensure that the battery levels of buses stay higher than the minimum threshold.
+Opportunity fast charging is done during the day to meet the energy needs of buses and to ensure that the battery levels of buses stay higher than the minimum threshold \citep{hu2022joint}.
 Terminals where many trips originate or end are chosen as depots for overnight charging.
 Chargers are made available at such locations, and we assume that buses charge overnight at the depots after their daily operations.
 Depot chargers can also be used for opportunity charging during the day.
 In addition, non-depot terminals serve as candidate locations for installing opportunity chargers.
 Buses are assumed to start their journey at a depot, serve one or more trips during the day, and return to the same depot at the end of the day.
 We assign buses to trips based on trip compatibility and energy requirements.
 Two trips $i_1$ and $i_2$ are compatible if a bus can serve trip $i_2$ after serving trip $i_1$.
 This is possible if the end time of trip $i_1$ plus the time to deadhead from the end-stop of $i_1$ to the start-stop of $i_2$ is less than or equal to the start time of trip $i_2$.
+We define the set of compatible trips as: $ A^{\text{Comp}} = \left\{ (i_1,i_2) \;\middle|\; t^{end}_{i_1} + t_{i_1,i_2} \le t^{start}_{i_2}, i_1 \in I, i_2 \in I, i_1 \neq i_2 \right\}$, where \( t^{end}_{i_1} \) denotes the end time of trip \( i_1 \), \( t_{i_1,i_2} \) is the deadhead time between trips \( i_1 \) and \( i_2 \), \( t^{start}_{i_2} \) denotes the start time of trip \( i_2 \), and $I$ is the set of all trips.

 A \textit{scenario} or a time interval can be based on different levels of aggregation such as weeks, months, quarters, or a year and is characterized by two properties -- GTI values and ambient temperatures across different times of the day.
 The GTI values are used to decide the amount of energy generated from solar power in each scenario.
 Ambient temperature variations, on the other hand, influence the energy consumption for service and deadheading trips.
 Due to the differences in energy consumption for the same trip across scenarios, we also employ different EVSP assignments for different scenarios.
 The literature on the electric bus-to-trip assignment problem or the EVSP is abundant.
 EVSP is an extension of the MDVSP that can be formulated either as a multi-commodity flow model or a set partitioning model \citep{ribeiro1994column, hadjar2006branch} and is an NP-hard problem \citep{bertossi1987some}.
 Researchers have tackled the EVSP using MILP models and column generation for small-sized networks \citep{adler2017vehicle}.
 Heuristics such as genetic algorithms \citep{yao2020optimization}, simulated annealing \citep{zhou2020collaborative}, and adaptive large neighborhood search \citep{wen2016adaptive} have also been used to solve large instances.